 An interview agenda is used by human resources professionals to direct and organize interviews.
-With hundreds of applicants throughout the day, there must be a simple, but effective system in place to monitor candidate’s information, position applied for, and possible fit within the company.
-But, with so many applicants a day, there is not enough time to craft a new interview agenda for each one.
+With hundreds of applicants throughout the day, there must be a simple, but effective system in place to monitor candidateโs information, position applied for, and possible fit within the company.
+But, with so many applicants a day, there is not enough time to craft a new agenda for each one.

-Structuring An Interview Agenda
+Structuring An Agenda

-- The candidate’s information such as position applied for and previous employment, skills, experience, and interests
+- The candidateโs information such as position applied for and previous employment, skills, experience, and interests

-- The interviewer’s information such as title, department worked in, and whether or not there are multiple interviewers
+- The information such as title, department worked in, and whether or not there are multiple interviewers

 - Which questions were asked, their answers, and notes on follow-up questions